Ocarina588/Professor_Layton_CV_Puzzle_solver/Croutons_Pitchers/README.md

   Crouton's Pitchers
 </h1>

+Project for my Combinatorics class at Tsinghua University

 These puzzles were proposed by Crouton, the owner of the restaurant.

-Since the program can take the capacity of each pitcher and the final state, you can create every variation of this puzzle **that you want!**
+Since the program can take the capacity of each pitcher and the final state, you can create every variation of this puzzle **that you want!** (but the maximum capacity has to be hold in 8 bits for optimisation reasons)

 # Puzzles